Brigham Young College: The Campus

 1878: BYC opened in rented rooms of the Logan City Hall (Lindquist Hall)

-1883: Classes held in basement of Logan Tabernacle
+1883: Classes held in basement of the Logan Tabernacle

 1884: The East Building is constructed